zalando-nakadi/fahrschein/README.md

 ```

 **Note:** The implementations from the Spring framework don't handle closing of streams as expected.
 They will try to consume remaining data, which will usually time out when nakadi does not receive a commit.

+**Note:** Regarding sizing and reuse of HTTP client connection pools, make sure to have a connection pool
+size bigger than the number of subscriptions you're making, because subscriptions use long-polling to
+retrieve events, each effectively blocking one connection.

 ## Content-Compression